 Texas Tax Litigation Lawyer on the Forefront of Civil Tax Litigation

-By the time a case reaches litigation, the IRS has typically subjected the taxpayer to months or years of audits and procedures.
+By the time a case reaches litigation, the Internal Revenue Service has typically subjected the taxpayer to months or years of tax audits and procedures.
 Tax fatigue is common, as is the impression that no favorable end is in sight.
 In truth, civil tax litigation is an opportunity for a taxpayer to finally obtain relief after a hard-fought battle.
-Making the right decisions at this crucial stage can drastically change the outcome.
+At this crucial stage, making the right decisions alongside your IRS dispute lawyer can drastically change the outcome.

 Brown, PC has been on the forefront of tax litigation for a quarter-century and takes a strategic approach to battling the IRS.
 Attorney Lawrence Brown spent years on the opposite side of the courtroom as a Department of Justice Tax Division trial attorney.
-Having prosecuted dozens of tax cases, he is intimately familiar with the litigation processes from the DOJ’s perspective.
-He also has maintained ties to his colleagues that remain at the DOJ and with whom he has a reputation for being an ethical, professional lawyer who aggressively represents his clients’ rights.
+Having prosecuted dozens of tax cases, he is intimately familiar with tax law and the litigation processes from the DOJ’s perspective.
+He also has maintained ties to his colleagues that remain at the DOJ and with whom he has a reputation for being an ethical, experienced tax attorney who aggressively represents his clients’ rights.

 Our tax litigation team has taken on challenges that seemed insurmountable and won favorable solutions through perseverance, experience and a passion for justice.
-We have successfully litigated high-profile, high-stakes cases involving prominent sports, business and entertainment figures and large publicly traded and privately held multinational corporations.
+We have successfully litigated high-profile, complex tax cases involving prominent sports and entertainment figures, business owners, and large publicly traded and privately held multinational corporations.

 Choosing the Right Forum in a Texas Tax Litigation Case